epam/edp-install/docs/operator-guide/install-edp.md

 9. (Optional) Configure Container Registry for image storage.

-  Since EDP v3.4.0, we enabled users to configure Harbor registry instead of AWS ECR and Openshift-registry.
+  Since KubeRocketCI v3.4.0, we enabled users to configure Harbor registry instead of AWS ECR and Openshift-registry.
 We recommend installing Harbor using our [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons/blob/main/chart/values.yaml#L53) although you can install it any other way.
-To integrate EDP with Harbor, see [Harbor integration](container-registry-harbor-integration-tekton-ci.md) page.
+To integrate KubeRocketCI with Harbor, see [Harbor integration](container-registry-harbor-integration-tekton-ci.md) page.

   To enable Harbor as a registry storage, use the values below: